TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 ::::

-That the singular values must be nonnegative keeps open the possibility that some of the (last) singular values may be $0$.
+That the singular values must be non-negative keeps open the possibility that some of the (last) singular values may be $0$.

 ::::{prf:example}